 Respiratory Disease & COPD Clinic

-Nurse Sue Ryan runs clinics for adults and children with asthma.
-She also runs a service for adults with chronic chest disease, including access to a Pulmonary Rehabilitation course and a Breath-Easy support group.
+Nurses Chloe and Deborah run clinics for adults with COPD.
+They also runs a service for adults with chronic chest disease, including access to a Pulmonary Rehabilitation course and a Breath-Easy support group.

 For more information visit the British Lung Foundation website.